akullpp/awesome-java/README.md

 ## Development

-*Integrated environments that augment the process of development at a fundamental level.*
+*Augmentation of the development process at a fundamental level.*

+* [AspectJ](https://eclipse.org/aspectj/) - Aspect-oriented programming for Java.
 * [DCEVM](http://ssw.jku.at/dcevm/) - Modification of the JVM that allows unlimited redefinition of loaded classes at runtime.
 OpenJDK 7/8 are supported by [this fork](http://dcevm.github.io/).
+* [Lombok](http://projectlombok.org/) - Code-generator which aims to reduce the verbosity of Java.
 * [JRebel](http://zeroturnaround.com/software/jrebel/) - Commercial software that instantly reloads code and configuration changes without redeploys.
 * [Spring Loaded](https://github.com/spring-projects/spring-loaded) - Another class reloading agent for the JVM.
 * [RxJava](https://github.com/Netflix/RxJava) - Library for composing asynchronous and event-based programs using observable sequences from the JVM.